urbanscratcher/project-rhyme-generator/readme.md

 The rhyme identification algorithm should be modified to recognize and account for different positions of rhyming sounds within words.

 3. Limits of the CMU dictionary
 	- Shortcoming: The algorithm relies on a ready-made dictionary, the CMU pronouncing dictionary; it might not find a proper rhyme to humans.
 This dictionary maps pronunciations through a limited set of phonemic symbols, but there can always be exceptions to this rule.
 If the dictionary is wrong, the accuracy of the results cannot be ensured.
 Additionally, for words that are not registered in the dictionary, the pronunciation cannot be properly tracked.
 Also, since the algorithm pre-process the dictionary and stores all data in memory, an issue of space and time complexity can happen.
 	- Remedy:
 	Fortunately, the CMU site says that you can obtain a phoneme list through a speech file in case a word is not in the dictionary (http://www.speech.cs.cmu.edu/tools/lextool.html).
 If these tools or AI voice recognition are used, the range of words that can be searched will expand and accuracy will increase.
 The complexity issues can be solved by providing proper data from a server as API.

 4. Lack of control in maximum number of output
 	- Shortcoming: The source code I wrote lacks explicit control over the maximum number of rhyme outputs, potentially leading to longer execution times for larger datasets.
 	- Remedy: If more functions like pagination to control the maximum number of rhyme outputs are implemented, it could prevent excessive search times and improve the responsiveness of the algorithm.

 5. Lack of handling wrong input (edge cases)
 	- Shortcoming: The code may not handle edge cases and invalid inputs gracefully, potentially leading to unexpected behavior or errors.
 	- Remedy: When a more sophisticated validation mechanism is implemented, to handle edge cases, it can provide informative messages to users, thus preventing unintended consequences.

 6. Potential stack overflows for recursive functions
 	- Shortcoming: Although I set a limit, the recursive function, such as the looping search process, may lead to a stack overflow for a large number of iterations.
 	- Remedy: The recursion can be optimized by using advanced techniques.

 7. Lack of detailed error handling
 	- Shortcoming: The code may not handle runtime errors or exceptions adequately.
 	- Remedy: Implement robust error handling mechanisms, including try-catch blocks, to gracefully handle runtime errors and provide meaningful error messages for debugging.

-## Pseudocode of the essential part
+## Pseudocode of Essential Part
 ~~~
 Identification of Rhyme
 function IDENTIFY-RHYME(S, n, A)